-The School of Nursing offers students a lending library in Julka Hall, Room 238, in the main office next to the Reception Desk.
+The School of Nursing offers students a lending library in the IM Building, 1st Floor, Room 116.
 Students must present their CSU ID card to sign out any resource.
 In order to maximize availability of books for all students, they must be returned by 5pm the same day.